muka459/KickbaseAutoOffer/README.md

 # KickbaseAutoOffer
-Short quick script for automatically making an offer to trending players in market **Only use this for your personal learning, you should not use it for anything else!**
+Short quick script for the mobile soccor manager game Kickbase, automatically making an offer to trending players in market.
+**Only use this for your personal learning, you should not use it for anything else!**

 ## Introduction